-An exceptical and theological study of Isaiah, Jeremiah, Ezekiel, and/or the twelve minor prophets.
+An exegetical and theological study of Isaiah, Jeremiah, Ezekiel, and the twelve minor prophets.
 The course includes an overview of Old Testament prophecy, a survey of each prophetic book, and a focused study of one selected prophetic book.
 Prerequisite: BIST 2023.
-Spring of odd-numbered years.
+Spring of odd-numbered vears.